sonishsivarajkumar/PyCTAKES/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for contributing to PyTAKES!
+Thank you for contributing to PyCTAKES!